go-go-golems/go-go-labs/js/image-cropper-lit/README.md

 - Multiple image upload
 - Intuitive quadrilateral selection for perspective correction
-- Batch processing capabilities
-- Real-time preview of selection
+- Real-time preview of selection and transformed image
 - One-click download of processed images
 - Display of image dimensions and point coordinates